Holonomy and vortex structures in quantum hydrodynamics: Phase factors in quantum hydrodynamics

-Notice how $\hbar{\bLambda}$, corresponding to the constant curvature part of our $U(1)$ connection, appears in the place of a magnetic vector potential in the Schr{\"o}dinger equation in which $\hbar$ plays the role of a coupling constant. {The quantity $\hbar{\bLambda}$ has been called {\it internal vector potential} in quantum chemistry \cite{SuDe91} and its} role is to incorporate holonomic effects in quantum dynamics. \begin{remark}[Lie-Poisson structure II] Going back to Madelung hydrodynamics, we notice that the introduction of the vector potential ${\bLambda}$ leads to writing the hydrodynamic equation \eqref{BracketEqn2} in the form
+Notice how $\hbar{\bLambda}$, corresponding to the constant curvature part of our $U(1)$ connection, appears in the place of a magnetic vector potential in the Schr{\"o}dinger equation in which $\hbar$ plays the role of a coupling constant. {The quantity $\hbar{\bLambda}$ has been called {\it internal vector potential} in quantum chemistry \cite{SuDe91} and its} role is to incorporate holonomic effects in quantum dynamics.
+A static version of equation \eqref{SchrodingerReconstructEqn} also appeared in Dirac's work on singular electromagnetic fields \cite{Dirac1931}. \begin{remark}[Lie-Poisson structure II] Going back to Madelung hydrodynamics, we notice that the introduction of the vector potential ${\bLambda}$ leads to writing the hydrodynamic equation \eqref{BracketEqn2} in the form